inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 Consider a typical workflow:

 1.  **Launch with Python:** Define and launch simulations using a **Python script**.
-2.  **Operate with the CLI:** Use the CLI for quick operational tasks like bulk file deletions, loading custom containers so you can [Bring Your Own Software](https://inductiva.ai/guides/expand/bring-your-own-software/index), or checking task status without opening an IDE.
+2.  **Operate with the CLI:** Use for quick operational tasks like bulk file deletions, loading custom containers so you can [Bring Your Own Software](https://inductiva.ai/guides/expand/bring-your-own-software/index), or checking task status without opening an IDE.
 3.  **Monitor in the Console:** Switch to the [Web Console](https://console.inductiva.ai/dashboard) for comprehensive visual monitoring, detailed task analytics, and cost analysis throughout your simulation lifecycle.